The ACE test measures the level of angiotensin-converting enzyme (ACE) in the blood.

 - Multiple sclerosis

 Veins and arteries vary in size from one patient to another and from one side of the body to the other.
 Obtaining a blood sample from some people may be more difficult than from others.

 The risks associated with having blood drawn are slight but may include:

 - Infection (a slight risk any time the skin is broken)

 Serum angiotensin-converting enzyme; SACE

 Iannuzzi M. Sarcoidosis.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
+Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, PA: Saunders Elsevier; 2011:chap 95.
+Philadelphia, Pa: Elsevier Saunders; 2011:chap 95.

 Updated by: David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Editorial team.